Phuc3010/Music-Transformers/README.md

 In this project, we use a transformer-based model to generate new Vietnamese folk songs, given a seed melody.
 We use a corpus of Vietnamese folk song MIDI files for training the model.

 # Dataset
 We used the Vietnamese Folk Song MIDI Dataset for training and evaluation.
-This dataset contains over 1000 Vietnamese folk song MIDI files, representing a wide range of styles and regions.
+This dataset contains roughly 20 famous Vietnamese folk song in MIDI format.

 # Requirements
 To run this project, you will need the following dependencies: